Taliik/crate-spark-pipeline/README.md

 #### Example usages

-launch LearnAndPredict locally with a local crate instance and a local relative model path using `spark-submit` on command line (Spark has to be installed)
+Launch LearnAndPredict locally with a local crate instance and a local relative model path using `spark-submit` on command line (Spark has to be installed).
+This command has to be executed in the local spark installation.

 ``` bash
 ./bin/spark-submit --class crate.app.LearnAndPredict --master "local[*]" file:///tmp/crate-spark-pipeline/target/spark-jobs-1.0.jar
 ```

-launch PredictCrateData remotely with a remote crate instance using curl on command line (Spark does not have to be installed on client) with a jar located on a http server
+Launch PredictCrateData remotely with a remote crate instance using curl on command line (curl needs to be installed on the client, but Spark is not needed) with a jar located on a http server

 ``` bash